Loki is often called the trickster god of Norse mythology.

 Enraged, Thor demanded that Loki replace the hair with something as fine, or suffer the consequences.
 In order to fulfil this demand Loki went to the dwarves and asked that they make a wig of fine gold threads for Sif, and enchant it so that it would grow on her head.

-As well as procuring this, while with the dwarves Loki also procured Mjolnir, Thor’s might hammer, Gungnir, Odin’s enchanted spear, Draupnir, and a number of other treasures.
+As well as procuring this, while with the dwarves Loki also procured Mjolnir, Thor’s mighty hammer, Gungnir, Odin’s enchanted spear, Draupnir, and a number of other treasures.
 All of these he gifted to the various Aesir gods.

 Also, while Loki and Thor were not brothers, Loki also sometimes accompanied Thor on his quests.
 For example, when the king of the giants stole Thor’s hammer, Loki convinced Thor to disguise himself as Freya, whom the giant king desperately wanted to marry, in order to trick the giant into revealing the location of the hammer so that it could be retrieved.